-“Yeah, I’d be happy to call back.
-What’s happening next [month, quarter, year] that you think would be a better time to talk?”
+Try this: “Yeah, I’d be happy to call back.
+What’s happening next (month, quarter, year) that you think would be a better time to talk?”

-Ah, the “I’ll call you back” is another fun brush-off.
-Out of 100 of these, you might get five that actually give you a ring back.
+The old “I’ll call you back” is another fun brush-off.
+Out of a hundred of these, you might get five that actually give you a ring back.

-Try the quick objection response below and see if it gets you anywhere.

-“Hey, if it’s not for you, that’s ok!
+Try this quick objection response below and see if it gets you anywhere: “Hey, if it’s not for you, that’s OK!
 But is it worth taking a few seconds right now to save you the hassle?”

 14. “I’m Heading Out on Vacation”

 Everyone needs time off to recharge and unplug.
-And as they’re on their way out, they’re either super busy trying to get organized or half-checked out, dreaming of mai tais on the beach.
+And as they’re on their way out, they’re either super busy trying to get organized, or they’re already halfway checked out and dreaming of Mai Tais on the beach.
 Try to get something on the books for when they’re back.

-If it happens to be a key account, ask them where they’re going and then send them a gift related to their destination.
+If it happens to be a key account, ask them where they’re going, and then send them a gift related to their destination.
 Instant brownie points—and possibly a foot in the door.

 15. “Can We Reschedule?”